-Symbol Meaning € Demanding criteria with this symbol might lead to higher costs and/or market restrictions.
-1 This symbol points out a correction of a wide-spread misbelief or is used to mark very important statements in the text.
-Z This symbol indicates whether criteria can be verified with certificates (in German: Zertifikate).
+Symbol Bedeutung € The requirement of criteria with this symbol can lead to cost increases and / or market restrictions. !
+This symbol indicates the correction of a widespread error or marks particularly important statements in the text. Ζ This symbol indicates whether criteria can be verified with certificates (in German: Zertifikate).